 - Use the actual semester dates on the syllabus for the semester when the course will first be taught with GE status if approved, taking into account vacation days etc. NOTE: Old syllabi from past years are returned for revision and are not acceptable as part of a proposal.

 - The use of the curve is not required by CLAS.

 - The College encourages the use of rubrics to measure a student’s individual achievement without comparison to the work of other’s achievement or lack of it.
 GE courses require the use of rubrics.

 - Topics discussed each week or other relevant information included in the calendar as a weekly heading is very helpful.

-Activities, Assignments, Quizzes, and Exams
+3B.
+Required Sample Activities, Assignments, Quizzes, Exams, and Rubric

-- Include in the appendix around 5 representative activities and assignments that align with and support student learning of the outcomes that have been discussed in the proposal.
+- Include in the appendices around 6-8 representative activities and assignments that align with and support student learning of the outcomes that have been discussed in the proposal.

 - These do not need to be graded assignments and may include informal activities as well as formal ones.

 - Please include the item used to make the final evaluation of the student's work in the course.
 GE CLAS Core courses do not require final exams but some kind of final evaluation of students’ work through an assignment, project, performance etc is required for any CLAS course.